Frequently Asked Questions

 - When will I be notified if I am accepted into the program?

-Notification of acceptance to the program will be made by March 31, 2018 by phone, with a followup notification by mail.
+Notifications of acceptance to the program will be made by March 31, 2019 by phone, with a followup notification by mail.
 Please note that notifications are subject to change.

 - Does the institution provide assistance with financial aid?